TYPO3/darth/README.md

     ./bin/darth publish 9.1.0

-### 5. Announce (to get.typo3.org)
+### 5. Announce (Create a new entry on get.typo3.org)

-Uses the REST API to announce download packages, checksums, news link and release note text to get.typo3.org.
+Uses the REST API of get.typo3.org to announce download packages, checksums, news link and release note text on get.typo3.org.
 Checksums are recalculated from local release packages in `publish/[version]/artefacts`.

     ./bin/darth announce [version] [news-link]